adabarx/campaign-example/ARCHITECTURE.md

 ### htmx: Hypermedia Client Library

-14KB JavaScript library that adds interaction to HTML without page reloads.
+47KB JavaScript library (served locally) that adds interaction to HTML without page reloads.

 **What it does:**
 - Intercepts form submissions and link clicks